Rwb3n/nonprofit-tracker/Docs/NMT-Data_Model_Design_Consolidated_v_1_locked.md

 - Member engagement and participation
 - Membership dues and payments

-*Note: This document reflects design decisions made up to the version indicated.
-A locked version `NMT-Data_Model_Design_Consolidated_v_1_locked.md` captures the state prior to the event participation refactoring audit.*

 ## Design Principles

 The data model follows these key principles: